bhallaa/CS290-FinalProject/README.md

 The project chosen was to create a To-Do List website using HTML, CSS, JavaScript, Express, MongoDB, and NodeJS.

-Completed by Arjun Bhalla and Sneha Shah

 Division of work:
-Arjun: Design, HTML, JavaScript, Express, MongoDB, NodeJS
+Arjun Bhalla: Design, HTML, JavaScript, Express, MongoDB, NodeJS

-Sneha: Design, CSS
+Sneha Shah: Design, CSS